itsmestefanjay/micronaut-camunda-bpm/README.md

 }
 ```

-## Using micronaut-data-jdbc or micronaut-data-jpa
+## Transaction management

-The process engine integrates with Micronaut's transaction manager and uses Hikari Connection Pool:
+By default the process engine integrates with Micronaut's transaction manager and uses a Hikari connection pool:
-* When interacting with the process engine, e.g. starting or continuing a process, the existing transaction will be propagated.
+* When interacting with the process engine, e.g. starting or continuing a process, the existing transaction will be propagated
-* JavaDelegates and Listeners will have the surrounding Camunda transaction propagated to them allowing the atomic persistence of data.
+* JavaDelegates and Listeners will have the surrounding Camunda transaction propagated to them allowing the atomic persistence of data

-Optionally, micronaut-data-jdbc or micronaut-data-jpa are supported.
+Optionally, `micronaut-data-jdbc` or `micronaut-data-jpa` are supported

-### Alternative 1: micronaut-data-jdbc
+### Using micronaut-data-jdbc

 To enable embedded transactions management support **with micronaut-data-jdbc** please add the following dependencies to your project: